ryndaniels/effective-devops/preso.md

 ---

-All changes local!
-How to collaborate?
+All these changes are local!
+How do you collaborate?

 ---